TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/13-notes-for-migrating-users.rst

 Notes for migrating users
 =========================

-This section is for developer which have already get some experience with the traditional extension development.
+This section is for developers who already have some experience with the traditional extension development.
 Should this apply to you, you will find tips for the change here.
 If you are new to get on the programming of extensions you confidently skip this section.
 The previous manner what we